 Bringing together a range of case studies drawn from different countries and across different periods of time, the chapters collected here illustrate issues of marginalisation, stigmatisation, human rights and social expectations.
 It is of interest to a diverse audience of historians, philosophers, human geographers, anthropologists, sociologists and criminologists interested in substance use and misuse, deviance, risk and power among other topics.

-7. Methamphetamine users and the process of condemnation in Japan Akihiko Sato
+3. Methamphetamine users and the process of condemnation in Japan: framing and influence Akihiko Sato

 8. The contemporary complexities of Irish Traveller navigation of drug risk environments Marie Claire Van Hout